Darkle/MarkSearch/README.md

 - Search by site just like google (e.g. site:example.com thingToSearchFor)
 - Search by date
 - An archive of the page you save is also created so that you can view the page even if it is no longer online
-- MarkSearch results integrated in to google results page so you can search both at once
+- MarkSearch results integrated into google results page so you can search both at once
 - Browser extension to easily save a web page with one click
 - Fast - because MarkSearch doesn't run on a server on the internet, it should display results as fast as google
 - Bookmark expiry - get an email with old bookmarks that you can delete